 Terms and conditions apply.
 Please refer to your policy booklet for further information.

-For more information, please refer to the section 'What should I expect when making a claim for accidental damage?'
+For more information, please refer to the question 'What should I expect when making a claim for accidental damage?'

 One reason that your claim may not be covered is because you do not have the Accidental Damage extension on your Contents policy.

-If you have chosen this cover, it will be shown on your policy documentation.
+If you have chosen this cover, it will be shown in your Insurance Schedule/Statement of Fact.

 Common exclusions applicable to Contents accidental damage extension claims include (but are not limited to) the following: